 The antioxidant benefits of Brazil nuts can be reaped by consuming the nut or topically using the oil extracted from it.

 The same antioxidants in Brazil nuts that help prevent atherosclerosis are beneficial in preventing certain cancers.
-A study from Cornell University and the University of Arizona demonstrated that those test subjects who took 200 mcg selenium (which Brazil nuts are packed with) every day for at least 10 years showed a significant reduction (as much as 41%) in cancer rates compared to those who did not.3
+A study from Cornell University and the University of Arizona demonstrated that those test subjects who took 200 mcg selenium (which Brazil nuts are packed with) every day for at least 10 years showed a significant reduction (as much as 41%) in

 3. Protect Your Skin